Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Borel-Padé-Laplace integrator

-is computed.
-This series is convergent at the origin.
-Next, $\mathcal Bu(\xi)$ is prolonged analytically in the vicinity of a semi-line $\ell$ of the complex plane, linking 0 to $\infty$.
+Series (\ref{b_series}) is convergent at the origin.
+Next, $\mathcal B\u(\xi)$ is prolonged analytically into a function $P(\xi)$ in the vicinity of a semi-line $\ell$ of the complex plane, linking 0 to $\infty$.
 Lastly, the Laplace transform (at $1/t$), which is the formal inverse of the Borel transform, is applied to the prolonged function.
-These stages are summarized in Table \ref{borel_laplace}.
+At the end of the procedure, one gets an integral representation

+of the solution.
+The function $\mathcal{S}\u(t)$ is called the Borel sum of series (\ref{u_series}).
+The Borel-Laplace summation procedure is summarized in Table \ref{borel_laplace}.

-If the initial series (\ref{u_series}) is convergent at the origin, then the Borel sum $\mathcal S\u(t)$ obtained at the end of the procedure is the usual sum, for $t$ inside the disc of convergence.
+If the initial series (\ref{u_series}) is convergent at the origin, then the Borel sum $\mathcal S\u(t)$ takes the same value as the original sum (\ref{u_series}) for $t$ inside the disc of convergence.
 However, the domain of definition of $\mathcal S\u$ is generally larger than the disc of convergence of the series $\u$.
 If the initial series is a divergent but Gevrey series, $\mathcal S\u$ is a sectorially analytical function, having the series $\u$ as Gevrey asymptotics.